-- To ensure appropriate best management practice is used in all aspects of the application of biosolids to forest plantation areas. - To recognise the benefits of applying biosolids to forest plantation areas as a fertiliser, while balancing this with the need to protect cultural and ecological values and avoid conflicts with people undertaking recreational activities on the Islands (particularly in areas classified as Recreation Reserve). - To balance the most effective and efficient means for disposal of biosolids.
+- To limit the application of biosolids on the Islands to Moturoa/Rabbit Island only (i.e. keep Rough and Bird Islands free of biosolids). - To ensure appropriate best management practice is used in all aspects of the application of biosolids to forest plantation areas on Moturoa/Rabbit Island. - To recognise the benefits of applying biosolids to forest plantation areas on Motura/Rabbit Island as a fertiliser, while balancing this with the need to protect cultural and ecological values and avoid conflicts with people undertaking recreational activities on the Island (particularly in areas classified as Recreation Reserve). - 4 To balance the most effective and efficient means for disposal of biosolids.

-- All activities associated with the application of biosolids to forested areas on the Islands should be undertaken in accordance with the relevant best practice guidelines.
-As at 2016, these included: - Best Management Practices for Applying Biosolids to Forest Plantations in New Zealand (New Zealand Forest Research Institute Ltd, 2010); - Guidelines for the Safe Application of Biosolids to Land in New Zealand (NZWWA, 2003); and - New Zealand Environmental Code of Practice for Plantation Forestry (NZFOA, 2007). - The NRSBU is encouraged to engage and meet with manawhenua iwi before submitting any applications for new or varied resource consents associated with the application of biosolids on the Islands.

-Note: Manawhenua iwi are particularly interested in exploring various ways environmental effects can be mitigated, whether the total amount of biosolids applied can be reduced, and what alternatives are available for treating and disposing of sludge from the Bell Island Wastewater Treatment Plant.

-- 3 Exclusion areas, where no application of biosolids is permitted, should include: - a) all areas classified as Recreation Reserve, including Bird Island and the western end of Rough Island; - b) areas of land where archaeological sites, wāhi tapu, kōiwi or other taonga are located; - c) māhinga kai areas;
+- All activities associated with the application of biosolids to forested areas on Moturoa/Rabbit Island should be undertaken in accordance with the relevant best practice guidelines.
+As at 2016, these included: - Best Management Practices for Applying Biosolids to Forest Plantations in New Zealand (New Zealand Forest Research Institute Ltd, 2010): - Guidelines for the Safe Application of Biosolids to Land in New Zealand (NZWWA, 2003); and - New Zealand Environmental Code of Practice for Plantation Forestry (NZFOA, 2007). - The NRSBU is encouraged to engage and meet with iwi before submitting any applications for new or varied resource consents associated with the application of biosolids to Moturoa/Rabbit Island.
+Note: Iwi are particularly interested in exploring various ways environmental effects can be mitigated, whether the total amount of biosolids applied can be reduced, and other alternatives available for treating and disposing of sludge from the Bell Island Wastewater Treatment Plant. - 3 Exclusion areas, where no application of biosolids is permitted, should include: - a) Rough Island, Bird Island and all areas classified as Recreation Reserve on Moturoa/Rabbit Island; - b) the harakeke/flax swamp near the northern coast of Moturoa/Rabbit Island;